-It is the intention of Penn College to offer educational opportunities to anyone who has the interest, desire, and ability to pursue advanced study.
-Therefore, courses of study are offered at the certificate, associate, and bachelor-degree levels.
-Admission criteria vary according to majors.
-At a minimum, applicants must have a high school transcript indicating satisfied graduation requirements, an official GED transcript with scores to confirm receipt of a Commonwealth diploma, or an educational transcript.
-Some majors are restricted to persons who meet certain academic skills and prerequisites; major-specific admission criteria is referenced in the curriculum information.
-Questions regarding the admission standards* for specific majors should be directed to the Admissions Office.
-[Nondiscrimination Statement]
+It is the intention of Penn College to offer educational opportunities to anyone who has the interest, desire, and ability to pursue postsecondary study.
+Admission to the College is open to applicants who have a high school diploma or its equivalent and who satisfy necessary placement requirements.
+Some majors are restricted to applicants who meet certain academic skills and prerequisites; major-specific admission criteria is referenced in the major’s curriculum information in the College Catalog.
+Questions regarding the admission standards for specific majors should be directed to the Admissions Office.

 The College reserves the right to deny admission or re-admission to any student if, in the opinion of College authorities, his/her admission is not in the best interest of the student or the College.
 The College will provide opportunities to develop the basic skills necessary to enroll in degree and certificate courses to those who demonstrate such needs on the College's placement tests.

 Penn College evaluates students’ skills to ensure each student has the entry-level ability necessary to be successful in his/her college-level course work.
 The goal of the placement process is to identify the correct initial placement in math, English, and reading.
 In addition to completion of placement testing, an applicant may satisfy placement requirements through transfer courses or established minimum SAT/ACT scores.

 Placement testing with accommodations is available for students with disabilities.